 What's that you say?
 You want even more?
 OK, well how about a trek through the veld, night exercise, breakfasts and dinners cooked for you in a bush kitchen and a Namibian braai (that's an Afrikaans barbecue for the uninitiated) under the vast night sky.

-Then, for some, Desert School is followed by the 2018 edition of the Namibian Desert Ultra Marathon.
+For some, Desert School is followed by the 2019 edition of the Namibian Desert Ultra Marathon.
 If you choose, you could be part of the medical team supporting this epic 250km race through the veld and Brandberg mountains practicing your skills for real, on a real event, on real athletes.
-Its one of the most demanding expeditions around, and you'll certainly earn your stripes as one of the Exile elite.
-You should note that because of the size of the event, we can't fit everyone from Desert school under the race team, so this part is an optional extra.
+It’s one of the most demanding expeditions around, and you'll certainly earn your stripes as one of the Exile elite.

 Be part of an Exiles Legend- come to Desert School

-Cost: Desert School costs just £860.
+Cost: Desert School costs just £750.
 Compare this to other training organisations, and you'll agree that this is a good deal.
-If you want to join the race team as well, the cost is £950.
-A deposit of £150 will be taken via the website when your place is confirmed, and the remainder will be due by August 18th via bank transfer to keep the costs to you as low as possible.
+If you want to join the race team as well, the cost is £825.
+A deposit of £150 will be taken via the website when your place is confirmed, and the remainder will be due by October 31st via bank transfer to keep the costs to you as low as possible.
 To join the race team alone, the admin fee is £150- but you don’t get to join Desert School which is the greatest course in the world.

 Food: For desert school, you will also need to bring snacks and food for lunch each day with you.
 If you are involved in the marathon itself, you will need all your food for the duration.